rohansen856/dsa-demon/README.md

-# rcsen-next-template
+# dsa-demon

 An open source application built using the new router, server components and everything new in Next.js 13.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
-You can follow the progress on Twitter [@rcsen-next-template](https://twitter.com/rcsen-next-template).
+You can follow the progress on Twitter [@dsa-demon](https://twitter.com/dsa-demon).
 > See the roadmap below.

 ## About this project